Initiatives and Projects

 Data collection

-As part of our commitment to monitoring sustainability, we submit the STARS report on behalf of CMU.
-This report outlines CMU's sustainability standing, what is being done at the university, and where CMU is lacking in relation to sustainability.
-For the first time ever, the CMU STARS reports earned a gold ranking for 2020.
-The next STARS submission will be finalized in 2024.
+As part of Central Sustainability’s commitment to monitoring sustainability, CS submits the STARS report on behalf of Central Michigan University.
+This report allows CS to benchmark the university's performance in sustainability efforts related to specific areas like campus operations, academia and strategic planning.
+For the first time ever, the CMU STARS report earned a gold ranking for 2020.
+The 2024 CMU STARS report earned a silver ranking.
+The next STARS submission will be completed in 2028.
+Access to the full reports can be found here.

 Future projects

-We were not able to include all of our current, past and future projects and initiatives, but follow our social media to keep up with our work.
-If you have any questions or are interested in collaboration, please reach out to us at sustainability@cmich.edu.
+This website does not list all of Central Sustainability’s projects and initiatives, but more information can be found on CS’s social media pages.
+If you have any questions or are interested in collaboration, please reach out to the office at sustainability@cmich.edu.